-August 25 Third preseason game at the Pittsburgh Steelers August 29 Final preseason game at the Chicago Bears August 31 Prior to 3 p.m.
+August 14-15 Titans practice against the New England Patriots at Saint Thomas Sports Park August 15 Final training camp practice open to the general public August 17 Second preseason game vs. the New England Patriots August 25 Third preseason game at the Pittsburgh Steelers August 29 Final preseason game at the Chicago Bears August 31 Prior to 3 p.m.
 CT, clubs must reduce rosters to a maximum of 53 players on the Active/Inactive List.
 September 1 At noon CT, clubs may establish a practice squad of up to 10 players.

-First regular season game at the Cleveland Browns September 8
+September 8 First regular season game at the Cleveland Browns